 With around 14,000 books, hundreds of DVDs in both English and foreign languages, magazines and daily newspapers, the Library houses a wide range of resources to meet the needs of all students.
 The stock is constantly updated, following consultation with staff and students.

-The Library is open from morning registration until end of day.
+The Library is open from morning registration until the end of day.
 Students may request to stay after school.
-Mrs Waltho runs the Library, assisted by Student Librarians who help to issue and return items, shelve books and maintain stock during lunchtimes.
+Mrs Haveron runs the Library, assisted by Student Librarians who help to issue and return items, shelve books and maintain stock during lunchtimes.

 The Library is housed on the top floor of the main building in a bright, airy location with views across the school.
 Besides ample tables to work at, there is an informal Reading Area with low chairs and tables to allow for quiet private reading in comfortable surroundings.
 In addition, there is a dedicated computer area.